dhruv-pharasi/Trigram_TextGeneration/README.md

 ## Overview

 This project implements a text generation model using a trigram-based approach.
 The model learns the probabilities of word sequences from input text and generates realistic sentences by predicting the next word based on the current context.
-It supports live text generation and dynamic random starting sequences.

 ## Features